-Families formed through various types of adoption: local/international, foster care, step-parent, and kinship adoption,
+Families formed through all types of adoption, including local/domestic, inter-country/international foster care, step-parent and kinship adoptions.

-Dual and single-parent families with children of all ages and stages,
+Adoptive, foster and blended families with children of all ages and stages.

-Professionals who work with the adoption community, including psychologists, social workers, counsellors, and education and health professionals,
+Professionals who work with the adoption community, including psychologists, social workers, counsellors, occupational and speech therapists, education and other health professionals.

-Presentations for community organisations and schools on adoption-related issues
+Presentations for community organizations and schools on adoption-related issues.

-How can we help develop the bonds of attachment for all in our family?
+How to develop the bonds of attachment for all in our family?

 How and when should I tell my child about their adoption?

 How do I answer my child when they ask why they were placed for adoption?

 Should we tell our child's teacher that she is adopted?